MarkJason03/ISAMApplication/README.md

 ---

 # Integrated Servicing and Asset Management (ISAM) System
-A Proposed conceptual application as part of my dissertation to complete my studies.
+A proposed conceptual application as part of my dissertation to complete my studies.

 ## Rationale of the project